The Addiction: Production

-Concept
+Development and casting

 According to Abel Ferrara, the characters of Peina and Casanova were originally written as a female and male respectively.
-When Walken read the script, he thought Peina was a male character and wanted to play the role.
-As a result, Walken had his way on portraying Peina whereas Casanova was played by Sciorra.
-Ferrara said in a 2018 interview that he intended the film to be an explicit metaphor for drug addiction; Ferrara had lived with a years-long addiction to heroin, and conceptualized the film as a Catholic redemption tale in which Kathleen, stricken by her lust for blood, accepts her powerlessness and submits to God before being reborn in the conclusion.
+When Christopher Walken read the script, he thought Peina was a male character and wanted to play the role.
+As a result, Walken was cast as Peina whereas Casanova was played by Annabella Sciorra.

 Filming

-The Addiction was shot on location in Manhattan, in Greenwich Village and on the New York University campus.
+Principal photography began in New York City on August 23, 1994, and concluded on September 14.
+The film was shot on location in Greenwich Village and on the New York University campus.
 The sequences inside Peina's home were shot in a loft owned by Julian Schnabel, who allowed Ferrara to film there.
 Lili Taylor recalled meeting with Ferrara and rehearsing scenes at his apartment during evenings leading up to the shoot.
 Taylor and co-star Michael Imperioli, whom she was dating at the time, would walk the streets in Manhattan late at night, which Taylor stated helped her get into the mindset of the character.